Alperencode/Embedded_Linux/Weekly/Week_2/Week_2.md

 - To exlude function from test coverage add following flag:
   - ```# pragma: no cover```
   - source [here](https://coverage.readthedocs.io/en/latest/excluding.html)
+- GPRS is a packet-switched data service that enables devices to transmit data over the mobile network.
+  - Related command: `AT+CGATT`
+    - 0: not attached, 1: attached

 ##### Sources